 Rule 1613.
-Dockside container hoisting equipment shall be equipped with radios.
+All dockside container hoisting equipment shall be equipped with radios.
 Foremen, clerks, and signalmen working directly with such equipment shall be provided with radios.
 Container cranes at each terminal working against a vessel shall be assigned a separate radio channel.
+Holsters or similar carrying devices and microphone attachments for radios so equipped shall be available.